chi-initiative/kora-documentation/docs/getting-started/installing_kora_domains.md

 As stated in the previous section, the previous commands will have been enough for some users to complete the required permissions setup for their installation.
 However for others, it will be necessary to specifically change the permissions on the three directory trees noted in the successful installation message.

-If you are unsure of whether or not your file permissions need to be additionally configured, you can quickly test this by completing the rest of the Kora setup process, then creating a record in your Kora installation that has a file attached to it and uploading that file.
+If you are unsure of whether or not your file permissions are properly configured, you can quickly test this by completing the rest of the Kora setup process, then creating a record in your Kora installation that has a file attached to it and uploading that file.
 If the file upload process works, then your current installation does not need any further permissions adjustments.
 If it does not work, you will need to re-enter cPanel and re-enter Terminal, which should default to the correct location (the root directory) for this section's instructions.

-You will need to wait until your Kora installation is completed and properly configured before you can conduct this test, so its instructions are provided in more detail below, in the section "[Test File Permissions](#test-file-permissions)."
+You will need to wait until your Kora installation is completed and properly configured before you can conduct this test, so its instructions are provided in the final section of this page, "[Testing the Installation](#testing-the-installation)."

+To set the "Write" and "Execute" permissions for the relevant directories:

 1. Begin by ensuring your current Terminal location is the root directory, represented by a "~" in the Terminal prompt to the left of the cursor.
 If your prompt does not have a "~" — it may instead still display "kora" — change your location upward to relocate to the root.
 As before, use `cd`, but this time use `..`, which just means 'move up one directory':